campuscode/rails-guides-pt-BR/source/routing.md

 * `edit_geocoder_path` returns `/geocoder/edit`
 * `geocoder_path` returns `/geocoder`

-As with plural resources, the same helpers ending in `_url` will also include the host, port and path prefix.
+As with plural resources, the same helpers ending in `_url` will also include the host, port, and path prefix.

 ### Controller Namespaces and Routing